standstaff/docs2/workgroups/newdoc/children_of_determiners.md

 ### Parentheticals

 [Laura Rituma](https://github.com/UniversalDependencies/docs/issues/1059#issuecomment-2438448236) added a Latvian example where [parataxis]() may be needed under a determiner.
-But [Joakim Nivre](https://github.com/UniversalDependencies/docs/issues/1059#issuecomment-2440023939) thinks that even here we see two determiners that should be attached as siblings to the head noun.

 _tādā godīgā iestādē ieperinājušies daži (tikai daži!) zagļi_ “a **few (only a few!) thieves** have nested in such an honest institution”